sami-badawi/shapelogic-scala/README.md

 Functional programming ideas have made it into Java 8 and Scala.
 Shapelogic Java is now bit rotted.

-This incarnation of Shapelogic was started in 2016.
+Shapelogic Scala was started in 2016.

 ## Status ##